awadivkar/AIRISSims/README.md

 * Implement calibration pipeline
   * Given these sample images, can we recover signal from the noise?
 We should design a calibration pipeline that takes sample images, simulated calibration frames (Flats, Darks, Bias) and the PSF map to generate cleaner images.
 * Simulate accurate night sky
-  * Currently, we just generate a bunch of randomly distributed point sources with randomly generated magnitudes.
-At some point, it may be interesting to implement some kind of global star map where we can actually model the real night sky, including some nebulae.
+  * Naive implementation done, although this doesn't include any DSOs and it might not completely work during poles.
+Also uses the Initial GAIA Source List, far from the most comprehensive catalog out there.
   * Another addendum to this would be also simulating the exact limits of our field of view.
-As in, we should eventually be able to take an input direction to point in and show what the sky would look like.
-We're also blocked by certain objects (like the balloon we're attached to) so a lot of our FOV is occulted.
+We're blocked by certain objects (like the balloon we're attached to) so a lot of our FOV is occulted.

 ## Contact